dildeolupbiten/Covid19Stats/README.md

 In order to run **Covid19Stats**, at least [Python](https://www.python.org/)'s 3.6 version must be installed on your computer.
 Note that in order to use [Python](https://www.python.org/) on the command prompt, [Python](https://www.python.org/) should be added to the PATH.

 There are several libraries that the program requires.
-In order to install these requirements users should type the below command on console window.
+In order to install these requirements users should type the below command to the console window.

 ```
 pip3 install -r requirements.txt